Fragmentation process, pruning poset for rooted forests, and M\"obius inversion: Introduction

 The article is organised as follows.
-We will start (Section~\ref{sec:moebius_pruning_poset}) with a general investigation of trees and rooted forests, which is independent from the application to the fragmentation process.
-We then construct the pruning poset, find its Möbius function, and give the corresponding Möbius inversion principle.
-In Section~\ref{sec:fragmentation_process}, we define the fragmentation process $(\F{t}{})^{}_{t\geqslant 0}$ in its continuous-time and discrete-time versions, relate sets of realisations of $(\F{t}{})^{}_{t\geqslant 0}$ to the rooted trees from Section~\ref{sec:moebius_pruning_poset}, and use Möbius inversion on the pruning poset to obtain an expression for the tree probabilities (Section~\ref{sec:moebius_fragmentation_trees}).
-The result holds for continuous and discrete time alike.
-We next apply it, first to the continuous-time case and then to discrete time, to obtain explicit expressions for the tree probabilities; in discrete time this relies on the auxiliary process, which is introduced in Section~\ref{sec:auxiliary_process}.
-We recapitulate the method in some afterthoughts in Section~\ref{sec:afterthoughts}.
-We close by briefly explaining the application of the fragmentation process in population genetics, where it describes how the genetic material of an individual is distributed across different ancestors in populations that experience recombination (Section~\ref{sec:applications}).
+In Section~\ref{sec:fragmentation_process}, we first define the fragmentation process $(\F{t}{})^{}_{t\in \NN}$ and relate sets of realisations of $(\F{t}{})^{}_{t\in \NN}$ to certain rooted trees.
+We then (Section~\ref{sec:moebius_pruning_poset}) construct a pruning poset for general rooted forests, find its Möbius function, and give the corresponding Möbius inversion principle.
+We then use Möbius inversion on the pruning poset to obtain an expression for the tree probabilities (Section~\ref{sec:moebius_fragmentation_trees}).
+The final explicit expression for the tree probabilities (Section~\ref{sec:expl_tree_prob_discrete}) will rely on the auxiliary process, which is introduced in Section~\ref{sec:auxiliary_process}.